AdobeDocs/campaign-standard.en/help/automating/using/managing-encrypted-data.md

     >[!NOTE]
     >
-    >The value in parentheses is the **comment** that you defined when generating the key pair using your PGP encryption tool.
+    >The value in parentheses is the **comment** that you defined when generating the key pair using your GPG encryption tool.
 Make sure you select the correct matching key, otherwise the recipient will not be able to decrypt the file.

 1. Open the **[!UICONTROL Transfer file]** activity, then specify the SFTP server to which you want to send the file.
 Global concepts on how to configure the activity are available in [this section](../../automating/using/transfer-file.md).